-DROP/ADD PROCEDURES
+DROP/ADD/WITHDRAWAL PROCEDURES

-Students in Core 2 or 3 wishing to drop a course are asked to contact the CUGN Registrar's Office via email, giving the reason for the request.
+Students wishing to drop a course must contact the CUGN Registrar's Office via email, giving the reason for the request.
 Students must email this request to the Registrar's Office at registrar@cugn.org.

-The date that the email is sent will be considered to be the official drop day for all financial, transcript, and Grade Point Average (GPA) considerations.
+The date that the email is sent will be considered the official drop day for all financial, transcript, and Grade Point Average (GPA) considerations.